 Regular Patching and Updates

-Unpatched software ranks as the second most common way attackers get in.
+Unpatched software is the second most common way attackers get in.
 Operating systems, applications, firmware, and plugins all need regular updates.
-This sounds simple.
 In practice, most small businesses have gaps.
 That server running an older version of Windows.
 The accounting software months out of date.
 The router firmware two years behind.

 A structured patching schedule, ideally automated, eliminates these vulnerabilities before attackers can exploit them.